tianyingw/tianyingw.github.io/openings.md

 ### Note

 - **I DO NOT organize group meeting or reading group**.
-- Every student will be responsible for their own project.
+- Every student will be responsible for their own projects.
 - All projects will run for at least 6 months.
 Early drop-out is not acceptable.